All Products

 The initial number of nodes in the node pool.
 If you do not want to create nodes in the node pool, set this parameter to 0.

-The labels that you want to add to the node pool based on your business requirement.
-For more information about node labels, see Labels for enabling GPU scheduling policies and methods for changing label values.
+Add labels based on your business requirement.
+For more information about node labels, see Labels for enabling GPU scheduling policies.

-In this example, the value of the label is set to cgpu, which indicates that GPU sharing is enabled for the node.
+In the following example, the value of the label is set to cgpu, which indicates that the node has GPU sharing enabled.
 The pods on the node need to request only GPU memory.
 Multiple pods can share the same GPU to implement GPU memory isolation and computing power sharing.

 Important